WORKSHOPS & EVENTS CALENDAR

 We offer ongoing opportunities to experience the Hakomi approach.
 These workshops are stand-alone events in their own right and also form part of the prerequisite for application to the Hakomi Professional Training.
 Most offer a blend of professional development and personal growth.
 Workshops vary in length from one to three or four days.

-A one-day workshop with Aladdin Jones
+A one-day workshop with Judy Robinson

 Relational Mindfulness: An Experiential Introduction to Hakomi